-As Dog-Friendly Bar Opens In Former Golden Dagger Space, Regulars Mourn A Lost Music Venue
+Golden Dagger Owner, Regulars Mourn A Lost Music Venue As Dog-Friendly Bar Takes Over

 Built in 1894, the Halsted Street building previously housed an occultist temple, a speakeasy and a brothel, among other things.

-Biggins bought the Tonic Room in 2016, and reopened it as Golden Dagger in April 2021 after remodeling it and adding a coffeehouse.
-When a fire severely damaged the venue in November 2021, neighbors raised more than $32,000 to support the staff and help with repairs.
+Biggins began working at Tonic Room in 2010 as a concert promoter and was promoted to talent buyer within a few years, he said.
+He bought the venue in 2016, and reopened it as Golden Dagger in April 2021 after remodeling it and adding a coffeehouse.

+Throughout its history, numerous artists who later became famous played some of their first shows in the bar, including Chance the Rapper and each member of the rock band Ween.

 “It wasn’t just four walls, it had some really cool Chicago history within it,” said Debbie Benjamin-Koller, who hosted the monthly Amplified Chicago event at Golden Dagger since November 2021.
 “There’s a dagger above the bar that was found in the walls during a basement renovation, wrapped in a bloody rag.
 It just had the cool vibe of a really old bar.”

+Mysteriously, the bar’s namesake dagger was one of the only things that wasn’t damaged in the fire, Biggins said.

+“Firefighters sprayed the whole place down with water, everything behind the bar was wrecked and ripped off the walls, except the dagger seemed untouched,” Biggins said.
+“It was just up there, loosely hanging on a hook.
+I usually had to straighten it out every day because of the bass of our subwoofer, so I always found that to be strange.”

 Biggins was known for booking early-career musicians and helping them connect with others in the city’s music industry, Rose and Benjamin-Koller said.
-Biggins offered open office hours where he’d share advice and help aspiring artists connect with other industry professionals, Rose said.
+Biggins offered open office hours where he’d share advice and help aspiring artists connect with other industry professionals.

+“I hope Golden Dagger’s legacy is that it was the breeding ground for so many different types of artists and music industry workers,” Biggins said.
+“This was the first space that so many people worked out of, and that type of space is super important for the culture of any art scene.
+I’m really proud of that.”

+Looking back on his time at Golden Dagger, Biggins is most proud of his decision not to charge artists to play at the venue for about a year and a half after the city reopened venues during the pandemic.
+During that time, the venue gave up about $60,000 in revenue so that artists could keep more of their profits as they recovered from the impacts of the pandemic, he said.

 “Golden Dagger gave people the opportunity to display their artistry and build a following so they could get off the ground,” Benjamin-Koller said.
 “You don’t see that very often, it’s hard to find a space that gives people a chance.”